placidanomaly/HPPrimeSightReduction/README.md

 # Ephemeris and Sight Reduction for the HP Prime Calculator
 This repository contains a set of programs to perform astronomical calculations of the ephemerides of the usual bodys used in celestial naviation, and the sight reduction of sextant observations to Lines of Position (LOPs) which relies on those ephemerides.
 The LOPs are represented in a graph from which a fix can readily be deduced.
+The program also provides support for running fixes through a function that allows the translation of lines of position by a certain distance on a given bearing.

 The astronomical calculatons are derived from the incredible work of Henning Umland which he has been kind enough to share [on his web site](https://celnav.de/).